MacRush7/ecen5783-eid-project1-f19-rushi-poorn/README.md

 **Code Commenting & Integration:**

-•	This task was performed individually by **Poorn Mehta** and was later merged with the project.
+•	This task was performed as a team by **both the contributors** in the team.
+However, the contribution breakup was also dependent on the above contributions.

 **Integrated testing:**